umccr/agha-data-validation-pipeline/docs/gdr-s3-data-sharing.md

 In order to transfer to your S3 bucket, you must have an AWS account.
 Skip if you already have AWS Account.

 Get your credit card handy as it is needed for the setup.

-There a lot of existing blogs to setup aws-account.
-This is the official one from AWS
+There are a lot of existing blogs to set up AWS accounts.
+This is the official one from AWS https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/
-https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/

 In summary:
 1. Go to https://aws.amazon.com/
 2. You clicked on the create an AWS Account button on the top right.
   <br/><img src="./screenshot/sign-in-button.png" width="300px"/><br/>
 3. Fill in the form with the information needed.
 (For support plan, you could choose `Basic support - Free`)
 4. <br/><img src="./screenshot/sign-up-page.png" width="300px"/> <img src="./screenshot/support-plan-page.png" width="300px"/><br/>
 5. You may need to verify your account (Check your email).
 After you have verified the email, go to your aws console.
   <br/><img src="./screenshot/sign-up-complete.png" width="300px"/><br/>
   You could click on the `Go to the AWS Management Console` or head back to https://aws.amazon.com/ and click `Sign In` button.
 5. Select `Root user` , and fill in the email and password to logged in as a root-user.